maryamawitG/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory
+Display current directory contents in Long format with user and group IDs displayed numerically and hidden file(starting with .)